nullpointer-excelsior/spring-scalable-architectures/microservices/README.md

 - Manages external properties for all microservices from a shared Git repository or local file system.
 - Enables consistent and environment-specific configuration management.
 - Supports dynamic configuration updates without requiring service redeployment.
+- The **Config Server** is deployed behind an **NGINX-based load balancer** to ensure high availability and distribute configuration requests efficiently across multiple instances.

 ### 🧭 Service Discovery:
 - **Service Discovery** allows services to register themselves and discover other services dynamically at runtime.
 - **Eureka Client** in each microservice registers itself with the Eureka Server upon startup and periodically sends heartbeat signals to stay active in the registry.
 - Simplifies service communication by removing the need for hardcoded URLs, enabling resilient, fault-tolerant, and scalable service interactions.

 ### 🏛️ Legacy Service:
 - In some scenarios, fully migrating away from a monolithic architecture isn't feasible due to time, risk, or cost constraints.